Just-Curieous/Just-Curieous.github.io/_posts/2025-06-11-exp-bench-can-ai-conduct-ai-research-experiments.md

 3. **Difficulty with Code Execution and Debugging**

 These results highlight just how far we still are from our goal of automation of research experimentation.
+By identifying these bottlenecks and providing realistic step-by-step experiment procedures, EXP-Bench serves as a vital tool for future AI agents to improve their ability to conduct AI research experiments.

 ## Looking Forward

 This work is, we hope, a small step toward our broader goal of designing agents capable of automating scientific research.
 We see EXP-Bench as a launchpad for the next wave of AI research copilots.